 "an irresistible force – he's fearless and always gets the right results for his clients”

 Tayab is an internationally recognised and highly respected Solicitor Advocate.
-His practice encompasses criminal and civil/public law in both domestic and international jurisdictions.
+His practice encompasses criminal and civil/public law in both the UK and international jurisdictions.

 He is routinely retained by high profile, high net worth, clients seeking to protect their reputations against false public and criminal allegations.
 His skills are matched by his sensitivity, discretion and single-minded devotion to his clients’ interests.